nllz/IRTF-HRPC/draft-association.md

 : The classic definition of an Autonomous System is a set of routers under a single technical administration, using an interior gateway protocol and common metrics to route packets within the AS, and using an exterior gateway protocol to route packets to other ASs {{RFC1771}}.

 Border Gateway Protocol (BGP)
-:
+: An inter-Autonomous System routing protocol {{RFC4271}}.

 Connectivity
 : The extent to which a device or network is able to reach other devices or networks to exchange data.
-The Internet is the tool for providing global connectivity {{RFC1958}}.
+The Internet is the Stool for providing global connectivity {{RFC1958}}.
 Different types of connectivity are further specified in {{RFC4084}}.
 The combination of the end-to-end principle, interoperability, distributed architecture, resilience, reliability and robustness are the enabling factors that result in connectivity to and on the Internet.

 Data portability
-:
+: The ability to export ones data from a databases in a format that is compatible with other databases.

 Decentralization
 : Implementation or deployment of standards, protocols or systems without one single point of control.

-Distribution
+Distributed system
-:
+: A system with multiple components that have their behavior co-ordinated via message passing.
+These components are usually spatially separated and communicate using a network, and may be managed by a single root of trust or authority. {{Troncosoetal}}

 Internet
 : The Network of networks, that consists of Autonomous Systems that are connected through the Internet Protocol (IP).